-This article applies the handling of Hazardous drugs established by United States

-Pharmacopeia (USP) General Chapter 800 (USP Chapter 800), titled Hazardous Drugs -

-Handling in Healthcare Setting.
-In addition to the standards in the USP Chapter 800,

-Hazardous Drugs - Handling in Healthcare Setting shall meet the following requirements of this article.
+This article applies to the handling compounding of Hazardous Drugs (HDs) or performing "other manipulations" included in Table 1 of the Chapter of antineoplastic HDs, of Hazardous drugs established by United States Pharmacopeia (USP) General Chapter 800 (USP Chapter 800), titled Hazardous Drugs - Handling in Healthcare Setting.
+In addition to the standards in the USP Chapter 800, Hazardous Drugs - Handling in Healthcare Setting shall meet the following requirements of this article.